expenture/Expense/README.md

 ## Deploy

 This application is designed under [The Twelve Factor App](http://12factor.net/) pattern, making its deployment and operations on cloud platforms easy.

+### WebHook Endpoints

+There're a few API endpoints for other service to send data into this app:

+#### Inbound Email Receiving for Syncers

+- [Mailgun (forwarding URL for routes)](https://documentation.mailgun.com/quickstart-receiving.html#inbound-routes-and-parsing): `/webhook_endpoints/syncer_receiving/mailgun`

 ## API